-For FY2020, the AC reviewed with the external auditors its findings on internal control recommendations.
-The Group had also appointed Messrs.
-PKF-CAP LLP as an outsourced internal audit function.
-The IA had presented its internal audit findings and recommendations to the AC for FY2020.
+For FY2021, the AC reviewed with the external auditors its findings on internal control recommendations.
+The Group had appointed Messrs.
+BDO Governance Sdn.
+Bhd. as an outsourced internal audit function.
+The IA had presented its internal audit findings and recommendations to the AC for FY2021.

-The Board also notes that all risk management system and internal control system contain inherent limitations and cost effective system of risk management system and or internal controls could only provide reasonable and not absolute assurance against the occurrence of material errors, financial misstatement, poor judgement in decision making, human error, losses and or other irregularities.
+With the assistance from the outsourced internal audit function and through the AC, the Board also notes that all risk management system and internal control system contain inherent limitations and cost effective system of risk management system and or internal controls could only provide reasonable and not absolute assurance against the occurrence of material errors, financial misstatement, poor judgement in decision making, human error, losses and or other irregularities.

-For the financial year ended 30 June 2020, the Board had received assurance from the CEO and CFO that (i) the financial records have been properly maintained and the financial statements give a true and fair view of the Company's operations and finances; and (ii) there were no significant internal control issues or incidents to be brought to the attention of the Audit Committees' or the Directors of the Company in respect of the Group's adequacy and effectiveness in terms of the risk management; and internal control systems addressing financial, operational compliance and information technology risks.
+For the financial year ended 30 June 2021, the Board had received assurance from the CEO and CFO that (i) the financial records have been properly maintained and the financial statements give a true and fair view of the Company's operations and finances; and (ii) there were no significant internal control issues or incidents to be brought to the attention of the Audit Committees' or the Directors of the Company in respect of the Group's adequacy and effectiveness in terms of the risk management; and internal control systems addressing financial, operational compliance and information technology risks.